puutaro/CommandClick/USAGE.md

 ---------------

 This mode is main mode.
-Top is `web monitor view`, down is `fannel(addon) name list`, bottom is toolbar.
+Top is `web monitor view`, down is `fannel(bookmarklet) name list`, bottom is toolbar.
 Main usage is executoin script by net surfing and list script clicking, other usage is maintenance script or app by longpress or toolbar.